noam-hoze/music-library-file-adaptation/README.md

 - "instrumental" in the filename
 - "no vox" in the filename

 You can also force all files to be treated as instrumental with the `--force_instrumental` flag.

+## Current Capabilities

+This tool currently formats audio files according to the requirements of **Triple Scoop Music**:
+- WAV format (16-bit, 44.1kHz)
+- Standardized naming conventions (lowercase, concatenated words)
+- Artist name prefixes
+- Proper instrumental detection and labeling
+- Detailed processing reports with PDF output
+- Robust error handling and duplicate detection

+## Future Development

+The tool can be extended to support additional music libraries and platforms:

+### Planned Features
+- Support for Artlist naming and format requirements
+- Support for APM Music standards
+- Batch processing with multiple output formats simultaneously
+- GUI interface for easier operation
+- Audio waveform visualization and quality analysis
+- Integration with metadata embedding for ID3 tags
+- Support for additional audio formats (FLAC, AIFF, etc.)
+- Cloud storage integration options

+Want to contribute?
+Feel free to submit pull requests or feature suggestions.